How do you know if you have termites in your home or property?

 If you don’t find any signs of live termites, and the mud tube is not repaired, it still doesn’t mean that you’re in the clear.
 The termites may have moved to another part of your home or property with better access to their food source.

 Termite droppings, also known as “frass,” is another sign of termite activity.
 As termites eat through the wood, they digest it and push it out of the colony to avoid buildup.

-Only frass from drywood termites, which are found primarily in southern coastal states, is visible to humans.
+Only frass from drywood termites, which are found primarily in southern coastal states, is visible outside of termite galleries.
 Drywood termite frass is wood-colored and pellet-shaped, often appearing like wood dust or shavings.

 In comparison, subterranean termites use their droppings to build their mud tunnels.
 If you live in New York City or the northeast, you most likely won’t encounter any drywood termite frass.